© Paula Trites

 In 2008, olive oil fraud investigations in Italy led to the arrest of 23 people, and the discovery that €39 million Euros of olive oil sold as Italian was actually from non-Italian olives.
 They also caught people claiming EU farm subsidies for growing olives, even when they had imported the oil from elsewhere.

 There are basically two sets of International Rules as to how olive oil is graded, the EC (European Community) rules and the International olive oil Council (IOOC) rules.

 Olive Oil is not always made from green olives, as some people presume.
 It can also be made from olives that have fully ripened to black.
 Heat and water are often used to extract maximum amount of oil from these Black Olives.
 It is very acidic, so the oil is then neutralized.
 The process leaves basically no flavour, so it’s topped up with some virgin or Extra-Virgin oil.

-Extra-Virgin and Virgin Olive Oils are extracted without the use of chemicals.
+Extra-Virgin and Virgin olive oils are extracted without the use of chemicals.
 They are cold-pressed, not meaning refrigerated, but meaning done without heating the olives (though given that most pressing is done in the winter, producers are allowed to bring the olives back up to room temperature.)
-If you see any Extra-Virgin and Virgin Olive Oils trumpeting the fact that they are also cold-pressed, that's just marketing redundancy.
-Of course they are cold-pressed; that's part of their definition.
-Next thing you know, you'll be seeing "Made from olives" on the bottles, too.
+If you see any extra-virgin and virgin olive oils trumpeting the fact that they are also cold-pressed, that’s just marketing redundancy.
+Of course they are cold-pressed; that’s part of their definition.

 An Extra-Virgin Oil